GoogleCloudPlatform/click-to-deploy/k8s/joomla/README.md

 ### Establish the MariaDB connection

 To backup and restore the Joomla! database, you must connect to the MariaDB host and port.
-Using a separate terminal, create a local proxy using the following `kubectl`
+In a separate terminal, create a local proxy by using the following `kubectl`
 command:

 ```shell